scheltemat/front-end-project/README.md

 * Getting waypoints to show up on map when you click on it
 * Clicking on card makes map pin highlight and jump
 * Buttons don't stack info, i.e. clicking on restaurants after clicking on weather will override the weather and make it disappear, only showing restaurants

+## Future Stretch Goals
+***
+* Getting the gas button to work to display gas stations
+* CSS could look better
+* Adding more functionality, i.e. retrieving more info on locations, clicking a pin on the map scrolls you down to the card, etc.

 ## Our Team